CommE2E/comm/docs/dev_services.md

 yarn init-local-cloud
 ```

-This will start the LocalStack Docker image and initialize required resources, including DynamoDB tables and S3 buckets, using [Terraform](https://www.terraform.io/) scripts located in `services/terraform`.
+This will start the LocalStack Docker image and initialize required resources, including DynamoDB tables and S3 buckets, using the Terraform scripts located in `services/terraform`.

 To start a certain service in the sandbox you can run the following command: